CV

 Prof. Mai Suan Li

-Prof. Mai Suan Li is a professor of Computational Biophysics at the Institute of Physics, Polish Academy of Sciences, Warsaw, Poland.
-He is a leading expert in the field of computational biophysics and molecular biology.
+Prof. Mai Suan Li is a professor of computational biophysics at the Institute of Physics, Polish Academy of Sciences, Warsaw, Poland, with expertise in molecular simulation and biomolecular physics.

 Prof. Edward P. O'Brien

-Prof. Edward P. O'Brien is a professor of Chemistry at the Department of Chemistry, Penn State University.
-He is a leading expert in the field of computational biophysics and molecular biology.
+Prof. Edward P. O'Brien is a professor of chemistry at Penn State University, with expertise in computational biophysics, protein folding, and ribosome-associated molecular processes.

 Projects